antoineabbou/app-afca-android/readme.md

 ## Download the application

-The application was published recently in closed beta on the Play Store.
-You will find it out soon !
+You can find the application on the Google Play Store :

 _Download link here : [FNFA][fnfa]_